Pairadux/dotfiles/README.md

 # Dotflies

 I have attempted to make the best possible Mouseless Development Environment that I can for myself.
+Most dotfiles are also compatibile with Mac from my testing, but the intigration could be different.

 My Dotfiles are managed with [ Chezmoi ](https://chezmoi.io)